-Fishing Reports released its top 50 crappie lakes in 2013, which ranked many Arkansas lakes as the best lakes in the country to fish for crappie.
+Fishing Reports released its top 50 crappie lakes, which ranked many Arkansas lakes as the best lakes in the country to fish for crappie.
 Many of the lakes mentioned are also great for other water recreation and fishing for other species of fish.
 The number one lake in the country for crappie was Grenada Lake, Mississippi.

 01 of 05

 Fishing Reports ranks Lake Dardanelle as number 9 in the country for the quantity of fish you'll find there, though they do admit the size of the fish isn't as impressive as some other lakes in the country.